microsoft/PR-Metrics/src/task/tests/manualTests/Instructions.md

    (classic)."
-1. Verify that the pipeline corresponding to `pipelines/pipeline-no-sources.yaml` fails with the error message "No Git enlistment present.
+1. Verify that the pipeline corresponding to `pipelines/pipeline-no-sources.yaml` fails with the error message "No Git repo present.
 Remove 'checkout: none' (YAML) or disable 'Don't sync sources' under the build process phase settings (classic)."
 1. Verify that the pipeline corresponding to `pipelines/pipeline.yaml` succeeds.
 1. Verify that the title of the PR is prefixed with "XS:heavy_check_mark: